Why we can’t agree on South Africa

 And that’s her problem with South Africa.

 People may jump on the above to bring up the past evils of apartheid.
-Blaming white South Africans is both too easy and based on historical inaccuracies.
-Most people don’t realize that when Dutch settlers arrived in the Cape region there were no blacks here.
-Black tribes migrated down to this region around 1770, 120 years after the Dutch had settled the Cape.
-So when people say things like “the whites should just go home” the truth of the matter is that they were here before the blacks and that it is their home as well.
+Blaming white South Africans is too easy.
+Dutch settlers arrived in the Cape region around 1650.
+So when people say things like “the whites should just go home”, the truth of the matter is that they’ve been here a long time and that it is their home as well.
 They don’t have another ‘home’ to go back to.
-Saying that Africa should belong to black Africans as a matter-of-fact is the same as saying that North America should belong to the American Indians.
-All I’m saying is that it’s complicated and that history and culture created societal divisions way before apartheid.
+It’s more complicated than that.

 As a child I lived in Zambia for a few years.
 We had a black gardener as well as a black housekeeper.
 I think every household did.
 Just as I’m sure nothing has changed in Zambia, this is the way it is in South Africa.
 In the ‘cleaning room’ of the apartment we stayed in Cape Town (a room with a mop, broom, washer/dryer, and household products) there is a chalkboard.
 On it was written “Hello Sunshine”.
 It was written by the owner of the house for his housekeeper Pamela.
 He speaks of her like a daughter, with affection but also exasperation when she comes in late or doesn’t show up.
 When I think of the whites and blacks in South Africa I think of this relationship: a relationship borne of circumstances and a mutual need for each other, with affection at times but also exasperation (and anger) at other times.